Determining Car Accident Fault By Location Of Damage

 To determine car accident fault by location of damage, you first look at the location of each vehicle in the seconds leading up to the accident.
 Then, you use the area of damage to determine likely causes of the crash and rule out unlikely causes.

-For example, the location of damage can reveal if one of the drivers failed to leave enough following distance, or if a driver attempted to swerve to avoid the accident.
-Damage on vehicles can be conclusive and fully determine fault, or it may be only one part of the story in terms of determining car accident fault.
+For example, the location of damage can reveal if one of the drivers failed to leave enough following distance or if a driver attempted to swerve to avoid the accident.
+Damage to vehicles can be conclusive and fully determine fault, or it may be only one part of the story in terms of deciding car accident fault.

 When Does Car Accident Damage Determine Fault?